Eyevinn/player-analytics-specification/specification/index.md

 #### heartbeat

+Sent on an interval, if a certain number of heartbeat events are missing the server can close a session without receiving a stopped event.

-MUST be Sent at a fixed interval using the provided value from the `init` event response.
-The interval SHOULD be agreed upon between client & server.
+MUST be sent at a fixed interval.

+The interval SHOULD be agreed upon between client and server.

 ```jsonc
 {